towshif/towshif.github.io/docs/04.Organizing-Reporting/markdown.md

 all of these lines are still
 part of the blockquote, even without the > character in front.

+    > Use it if you're quoting a person, a song or whatever.

+    > You can use *italic* or lists inside them also.
+    And just like with other paragraphs,
+    all of these lines are still
+    part of the blockquote, even without the > character in front.

 To end the blockquote, just put a blank line before the following paragraph.